 If You’re Having Language Issues : Be.Okinawa multilingual contact center

-- If a typhoon approaches, flights and ship service to and from Okinawa may be canceled.
+- If a typhoon approaches, flights and ship services to and from Okinawa may be canceled.

 - For flights, check the website, social media accounts, or information counter of the airline you are flying with to confirm your flight status.